OpenLiberty/devfile-stack-samples/java-openliberty/samples/jpa/README.md

 jpa-servicebindingrequest-example-servicebindingrequest   3m12s
 >
 ```
 Or, alternatively, you can inspect the SBR via the Openshift console in Administrator view by navigating to Operators > Installed Operators > Service Binding Operator and clicking on the Service Binding Request tab.
-Select the Service Binding Request Instance named `jpa-servicebindingrequest-example-servicebindingrequest`
+Select the Service Binding Request Instance named `mysboproj-servicebindingrequest-example-servicebindingrequest`

 #### Manually configure YAML files